-An abdominal aortic aneurysm occurs when a lower portion of the body's main artery (aorta) becomes weakened and bulges.
+An abdominal aortic aneurysm occurs when a lower part of the body's main artery, called the aorta, becomes weakened and bulges.

-If you have an enlarging abdominal aortic aneurysm, you might notice:
+If you have a growing abdominal aortic aneurysm, you might notice:

 When to see a doctor

-If you have pain, especially if pain is sudden and severe, seek immediate medical help.
+If you have pain, especially if pain is sudden and severe, seek medical help right away.

 From Mayo Clinic to your inbox